huggingface/transformers/docs/source/quicktour.rst

 For something that only changes the head of the model (for instance, the number of labels), you can still use a pretrained model for the body.
 For instance, let's define a classifier for 10 different labels using a pretrained body.
-Instead of creating a new configuration with all the default values except for the number of labels, we can instead pass any argument a configuration would take to the :func:`from_pretrained` method and it will update the default configuration appropriately:
+Instead of creating a new configuration with all the default values just to change the number of labels, we can instead pass any argument a configuration would take to the :func:`from_pretrained` method and it will update the default configuration appropriately: